decking notice

 What will LP do to fix my deck?

-What should I do if I have purchased product subject to the advisory but haven’t built my deck yet?
+What should I do if I have purchased product subject to the recall but haven’t built my deck yet?

 What products will be used to replace affected decking?